Cornish fairing

-A Cornish fairing is a type of traditional ginger biscuit commonly found in Cornwall, United Kingdom.
+A Cornish fairing is a type of traditional ginger biscuit commonly found in Cornwall, England, United Kingdom.
 "Fairing" was originally a term for an edible treat sold at fairs around the country, though over time the name has become associated with ginger biscuits or gingerbread, which were given as a treat to children or by men to their sweethearts.
 In Cornwall, fairings contained ginger and became famous around the country when a Cornish manufacturer started selling them by mail order in 1886.
 The same manufacturer still makes them and the company has recently teamed up with celebrity chef Rick Stein to make biscuits.

 Description

-Cornish fairings are sweet and spicy ginger biscuits, made with standard biscuit ingredients such as flour, caster sugar and butter, together with mixed spice, ginger, cinnamon and golden syrup.
-They are roughly circular and brittle similar to gingerbread.
+Cornish fairings are sweet-and-spicy ginger biscuits, made with standard biscuit ingredients such as flour, caster sugar and butter, together with mixed spice, ginger, cinnamon, and golden syrup.
+They are roughly circular and brittle, similar to gingerbread.
 They are created by mixing the dry ingredients with butter, until the mixture resembles bread crumbs, then adding the sugar and syrup before forming the biscuits and baking high in the oven, followed by a period at the bottom of the oven.